-Principals and teachers will review the parent survey results and set school-wide goals before the beginning of the school year.
+Principals and teachers will review the parent survey results and set school-wide goals.
+It is recommended by the CT State Department of Education that educators prioritize the focus on implementing strategies for ongoing communication and engagement with families.

 3. Teacher and Evaluator Choose One School-wide Improvement Goal and Set Improvement Target The teacher and evaluator will mutually select one school-wide goal and determine an improvement target.